 Issue Date: 10/27/12

 Table of Contents

-In support of the Patrick-Murray Administration’s Executive Order 515, Establishing an Environmental Purchasing Policy, the Commonwealth’s Information Technology Division (ITD) and the Operational Services Division (OSD) have collaborated to issue this Enterprise Printer Cartridge Acquisition Policy.
+In support of the Patrick-Murray Administration’s Executive Order 515, Establishing an Environmental Purchasing Policy, the Commonwealth’s Executive Office of Technology Services and Security (EOTSS) and the Operational Services Division (OSD) have collaborated to issue this Enterprise Printer Cartridge Acquisition Policy.
 The purpose of the policy is to establish requirements for the purchase and recycling of laser printer toner cartridges aimed at increasing the purchase and use of remanufactured laser printer cartridges throughout the Commonwealth of Massachusetts Executive Department agencies by 40% during Fiscal Year 2013 (FY13) and by a minimum of 10% annually thereafter.

 The goal of the Commonwealth is to ultimately ensure that a minimum of 80% of all laser printer toner cartridge purchases by Executive Departments are remanufactured.
 As a result of this focused shift to remanufactured laser printer toner cartridges, the Commonwealth will not only reduce its environmental footprint by diverting tons of plastic and other materials from the waste stream, but will potentially save hundreds of thousands of dollars annually and work toward stimulating local manufacturing operations within Massachusetts.